joshuapalicka/joshuapalicka.github.io/kenworth.md

 ### Outcomes
 We deem this project a success because we were able to predict REIs with an error around 6%.
 As students, we gained valuable experience in real-world applications of data science, machine learning, and Agile methodologies.
-The Kenworth Engineering team will continue our work by utilizing our documentation and models to further improve the process and better understand the relationship between Sales Orders and REIs.
+The Kenworth Engineering Insights team will continue our work by utilizing our documentation and models to further improve the process and better understand the relationship between Sales Orders and REIs.